bartvm/IFT6266/README.md

 fuel-convert youtube_audio --youtube-id XqaJ2Ol5cC4
 ```

 If you can't manage to install `ffmpeg`, you can also download the HDF5 file [directly from Dropbox]() and simply place it in your Fuel data path.
+(The [WAVE file](https://www.dropbox.com/s/ytohwf0l0xulrxg/XqaJ2Ol5cC4.wav?dl=1) is also available.)

 ```python
 from fuel.datasets.youtube_audio import YouTubeAudio